But while companies like Zynga, Playdom and PopCap dominate the scene, some other big players are getting in on the act.

 But believe it or not, Margaritaville Online is actually a lot of fun, earning high praise from critics and even snagging 'Best Social Game' honors at the recent Canadian Video Game Awards.
 Designed by legit game developer types at THQ, it's one of the best celeb efforts you'll find on Facebook.

 While he's pretty much on top of the world these days, life wasn't always parties with LeBron and vacays with Beyonce.
 You'll start out in the streets of Marcy Housing in Brooklyn, running thrilling missions like "Visit mom, write rhyme" and "Hustle someone on the basketball court" while incessantly clicking on things.
-Sure, it borrows liberally from Mafia Wars 2, but if anyone gets the green light to sample, it's Jay-Z.
+Sure, it borrows liberally from Mafia Wars 2, but if anyone gets the green light to sample, it's Jay-Z.two bad/great third-person shooters on the consoles.
+I hear he also raps.

 And while his game (built by GSN Digital) doesn't exactly raise the roof or anything, it's a serviceable, live blackjack game with a few nice gameplay tweaks in the form of rule-altering 'Boosts'.
 The big gripe?
 It features generic, no-name hip hop tracks instead of music from, say, 50 Cent.